koalexander0511/OS_file_system/REPORT.md

 to allocate a new data block and link it to the end of the file's data block chain in a first-fit strategy.

+## Testing
+In addition to the given `test_fs.c`, other test files like `mytest.c`and `unit_test.c` were used to ensure that the FS API was correctly working, and that incorrect operations would result in the correct return value.